End of Life Ceremonies

 Applications accepted until September 22, 2025

-Apply nowThe Individual End of Life course is perfect for...
+Apply nowThe End of Life Ceremonies course is perfect for...

-Grief counselors or therapists looking for more emotionally uplifting and creative professional options, or to augment how they support people.
+Grief counselors or therapists looking for more emotionally uplifting and creative professional options to expand how they support people.

 Death doulas who want to add deep grounding in ceremony to their skills in supporting people through their dying days.